Polypropylene: Crystal structure of polypropylene

-Isotactic polypropylene (PP)
+Isotactic polypropylene (iPP)

 Is polypropylene can exist in various crystalline modifications which differ by the molecular arrangement of the polymer chains.
 The crystalline modifications are categorized into the α-, β- and γ-modification as well as mesomorphic (smectic) forms.
 The α-modifications is predominant in iPP.
 Such crystals are built from lamellae in the form of folded chains.
 A characteristic anomaly is that the lame are arranged in the so-called "cross-hatched" structure.
 The melting point of α-crystalline regions is given as 185 to 220 °C, the density as 0.936 to 0.946 g·cm−3.
 The β-modification is in comparison somewhat less ordered, as a result of which it forms faster and has a lower melting point of 170 to 200 °C. The formation of the β-modification can be promoted by nucleating agents, suitable temperatures and shear stress.
 The γ-modification is hardly formed under the conditions used in industry and is poorly understood.
 The mesomorphic modification, however, occurs often in industrial processing, since the plastic is usually cooled quickly.
 The degree of order of the mesomorphic phase ranges between the crystalline and the amorphous phase, its density is with 0.916 g·cm−3 comparatively.
 The mesomorphic phase is considered as cause for the transparency in rapidly cooled films (due to low order and small crystallites).